-The guidelines group last met on 19th September 2017 at the National Amyloidosis Centre, Royal Free Hospital.
+The Guidelines Group last met on 25thFebruary 2019 at the National Amyloidosis Centre, Royal Free Hospital.

-The guidelines group continues to work very closely with Myeloma UK in the development of guidelines and position statements.
+The Group continues to work very closely with Myeloma UK in the development of guidelines and position statements.

 - Screening and Management of Late and Long Term Consequences of Myeloma and its Treatment (British Journal of Haematology 2017 and BSH web site).